ifls/leveldb/doc/index.md

 ## Performance

-Performance can be tuned by changing the default values of the types defined in `include/options.h`.
+Performance can be tuned调整选项 by changing the default values of the types defined in `include/options.h`.

-### Block size
+### Block size 块大小

 leveldb groups adjacent keys together into the same block and such a block is the unit of transfer to and from persistent storage.
 The default block size is approximately 4096 uncompressed bytes.
 Applications that mostly do bulk scans over the contents of the database may wish to increase this size.
 Applications that do a lot of point reads of small values may wish to switch to a smaller block size if performance measurements indicate an improvement.

 There isn't much benefit in using blocks smaller than one kilobyte, or larger than a few megabytes.
-Also note that compression will be more effective with larger block sizes.
+Also note that compression will be more effective with larger block sizes. 大块压缩更有效

-### Compression
+### Compression 开启压缩

 Each block is individually compressed before being written to persistent storage.
 Compression is on by default since the default compression method is